cloudrac3r/out-of-your-element/notes.md

 ## Webhook message sent

 - Consider using the _ooye_bot account to send all webhook messages to prevent extraneous joins?
 	- Downside: the profile information from the most recently sent message would stick around in the member list.
-This is toleable.
+This is tolerable.
 - Otherwise, could use an account per webhook ID, but if webhook IDs are often deleted and re-created, this could still end up leaving too many accounts in the room.
-- The original bridge uses an account per webhook display name, which does the most sense in terms of canonical accounts, but leaves too many accounts in the room.
+- The original bridge uses an account per webhook display name, which makes the most sense in terms of canonical accounts, but leaves too many accounts in the room.

 ## Message deleted